Voice (grammar): Celtic languages

-Cenir y gân gan y côr.

-The song is sung by the choir.

 Dynamic and static passive

 Some linguists draw a distinction between static (or stative) passive voice and dynamic (or eventive) passive voice in some languages.
 Examples include English, German, Swedish, Spanish and Italian.
 "Static" means that an action was, is, or will be done to the subject at a certain point in time that did, does, or will result in a state in the time focused upon, whereas "dynamic" means that an action was, is, or will be taking place.